 3- Specialized counseling services for New Muslims should be made available when needed through national telephone services in each country and/or through Skype and e-mail, to assist in overcoming some of the more complicated social problems which need specialized experts.

-4- New Muslims have the right to become active members in the local Muslim community where they live, and it is the responsibility of the Imam of their mosque to take note of their status as new Muslims and follow-up with them to ensure they are not isolated and make new Muslim friends that care for their development and well-being.
+4- New Muslims have the right to become active members in the local Muslim community where they live.
+And this is the responsibility of the Imam of their mosque to take note of their status as new Muslims and follow-up with them to ensure they are not isolated and make new Muslim friends that care for their development and well-being.

 5- In cases where New Muslims face financial problems due to their loss of work or income after becoming Muslim, it is their right to be provided with financial support that would allow them to cover their basic expenses.
 Islamic centers around the world must allocate needed funds from their yearly Zakah collections to cater for this need.

 6- New Muslims have the right to attend periodic Islamic gatherings and meetings, other than the Friday prayers.
-They should be invited to attend weekend activities, and at least once a month invited to attend special meetings for new Muslims.
-Special camps for new Muslims are also encouraged during the main holidays (Christmas, Easter & summer).
+They should be invited to attend weekend activities.
+And at least once a month invited to attend special meetings for new Muslims.
+Special camps for new Muslims are also encouraged during the main holidays (Christmas, Easter and summer).

 7- Special classes for new Muslims should be organized in the larger Islamic centers where there is a significant number of converts to Islam, and these classes should be broadcasted through live stream and recorded on the Internet for wider access.